 A good clinical example might be Ian, age 32.
 Ian worked a third shift job and therefore often didn’t go to sleep until 8 a.m.
 Ian stated, "I feel like all I do is work and sleep.
 I go to work at 9 p.m. and get off at 7 a.m.
 It takes me half an hour to get home and I’m wide awake.
 I finally get tired enough to sleep at around noon.
 Then I sleep until around 7 or 8.
 If I get up any earlier I just feel exhausted."
 Ian was not suffering from insomnia because when he went to bed he fell asleep quickly and stayed asleep throughout the night.

 Ian had a case of delayed sleep phase syndrome.
 Ian and I decided to alter his circadian rhythms using a bright light.
 I loaned Ian a commercially available light box that he placed on a desk in his study.
 The box provided ten thousand lux of light when Ian was about fifteen inches from it.
 I stated to Ian, "Consider rising earlier each afternoon and sit next to the light for a brief period.
 Ian continued the treatment for about one week before noticing that he was starting to feel tired and sleepy earlier than noon.

 Ian stated, "I’m going to bed earlier and I’m actually starting to feel more alert before work."
 With the use of the light therapy and careful sleep management, Ian successfully advanced his sleep period by three hours.
 Ian started going to bed at 9 a.m. and getting up at 4:30 p.m.
 Do you have a client who could benefit from altering circadian rhythms with light?

-On this track we have discussed circadian rhythms.
+In this section, we have discussed circadian rhythms.
 In addition to how circadian rhythms work, we will also discuss realigning circadian rhythms and altering circadian rhythms with light.